VisionSystemsInc/just/README.md

 ## Alpine support

 Alpine support is experimental and buggy, to say the least.
 You at least need to have `bash` installed in order for just to work in alpine.
-You currently need `ncurses` installed for some of the more advanced features
+You currently requires `ncurses` to be installed for some of the more advanced features